'Aren't bars supposed to be noisy?' - your views on Hartlepool's Wallis & Co facing licence review

-A Hartlepool bar is to have its licence reviewed after complaints about noise - but there's little sympathy for the complainant.
+A Hartlepool bar is to have its licence reviewed after complaints about noise - but now people on social media have had their say.

 Wallis & Co is a restaurant, bar and cocktail lounge which has been open at Navigation Point, Hartlepool Marina, since 2015.